google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/deep-dive-into-payment-request.md

   </figure>
 </div>

-The `supportedTypes` parameter would allow you to restrict accepted cards to credit, debit or prepaid card types, although this isn't currently supported in Chrome at the time of writing, if you use this parameter, you'll receive this warning:
+The `supportedTypes` parameter tell's Chrome which types of cards to filter out, i.e. if a merchant defined `supportedTypes` as `['credit', 'debit']`, Chrome would strip out any 'prepaid' cards the user has.

+This means that `supportedTypes` **does not guarentee** that the final card you receive will be a supported type.
+The user can enter details for a new card, which could be an unsupported type, and the Payment Request API will allow this.
+The `supportedTypes` option is **just** for filtering out existing cards.
+Merchants still need to check the card type on their backend.

+Chrome version 61 added support for the `supportedTypes` option.
+In older versions of Chrome you would receive the following console warning:

 `Cannot yet distinguish credit, debit, and prepaid cards.`

-But it's still safe to use:
+It's safe to use this option.
+The only difference is that some cards wouldn't be filtered automatically for the user.

 ```
 const creditCardPaymentMethod = {
   supportedMethods: ['basic-card'],
   data: {
     supportedNetworks: ['visa', 'mastercard', 'amex'],
-    supportedTypes: ['credit'],
+    supportedTypes: ['credit', 'debit'],
   },
 };
 ```